SharePoint/PnP-Guidance/articles/app-model-recipe-remote-timer-jobs.md

 Use a service account
 ---------------------
-In this pattern, you define one or more service accounts used authenticate timer jobs.
+In this pattern, you define one or more service accounts used to authenticate timer jobs.

 - Service accounts are defined in SharePoint.
 	+ In an Office 365 tenancy, depending what functionality your timer jobs have, the service accounts may need an Office 365 license assigned to them.